Gabrielle Bell: Career

-Lucky was collected by Drawn & Quarterly in fall 2006, and launched as a new series (vol. 2), also by Drawn & Quarterly, in 2007.
+Lucky was collected by Drawn & Quarterly in fall 2006, and then in 2007 was relaunched as a new series (vol. 2), also by Drawn & Quarterly, which lasted two issues.

-Cecil and Jordan in New York

-Cecil and Jordan in New York (Drawn & Quarterly) is a collection of Bell's short comics work that has been published in various anthologies, including Kramers Ergot (Buenaventura Press), Mome (Fantagraphics), and Drawn & Quarterly Showcase Book Four.
+Next, in 2008, was Cecil and Jordan in New York (Drawn & Quarterly), a collection of Bell's short comics work that had been published in various anthologies, including Kramers Ergot (Buenaventura Press), Mome (Fantagraphics), and Drawn & Quarterly Showcase Book Four.

-The Voyeurs

-The Voyeurs (Uncivilized Books, 2012) is a real-time memoir of a turbulent five years in the life of renowned cartoonist, diarist and filmmaker Gabrielle Bell.
-It collects episodes from her award-winning series, Lucky, in which she travels to Tokyo, Paris, and the South of France and all over the United States, but remains anchored by her beloved Brooklyn, where sidekick Tony provides ongoing insight, offbeat humor and enduring friendship.

-Michel Gondry

-Bell collaborated with director Michel Gondry on a film adaptation of the title story of Cecil and Jordan in New York, in which a young woman turns herself into a chair so as not to be too much of a bother to those around her.
-The film, titled Interior Design, was co-written by Bell and Gondry and directed by Gondry as part of the film Tôkyô!.
+Bell collaborated with French director Michel Gondry on a film adaptation of the title story of Cecil and Jordan in New York, in which a young woman turns herself into a chair so as not to be too much of a bother to those around her.
+The film, titled Interior Design, was co-written by Bell and Gondry and directed by Gondry as part of the anthology film Tôkyô!.

 Bell and Gondry also collaborated on Kuruma Tohrimasu, a collection of drawings and photographs made during the production of Interior Design.
-Conceived of as a thank-you gift for the film's cast and crew, Kuruma Tohrimasu is published as part of Drawn & Quarterly’s Petits Livres series.
+Conceived as a thank-you gift for the film's cast and crew, Kuruma Tohrimasu was published as part of Drawn & Quarterly’s Petits Livres series.

-Anthologies

-Bell was a regular contributor to Fantagraphics' quarterly anthology Mome.
-She has also contributed to publications such as The New Yorker, Kramers Ergot (Buenaventura Press), Stereoscomic (Stereoscomic), Bogus Dead (Alternative), Orchid (Sparkplug Comics), The Comics Journal Special Edition 2005 (Fantagraphics), Scheherazade (Soft Skull Press), Linus, and Shout! magazine.
-Her work has been included three times in the annual Best American Comics anthology series.

-Everything is Flammable
+Beginning in 2009, Bell entered into a publishing relationship with the new company Uncivilized Books, a relationship that remains to the current day.
+In 2012, she started her July Diary series, in which she vowed to do a comic every day in the month of July — "31 days, 31 comics."
+As of 2025, Uncivilized Books had published three volumes of Bell's July Diary series.

+The Voyeurs (Uncivilized Books, 2012) is a real-time memoir of a turbulent five years (2007–2011) in Bell's life.
+It collects episodes from Lucky, in which she travels to Tokyo, Paris, the South of France, and all over the United States, but remains anchored by her home base of Brooklyn, where "sidekick" Tony (the real-life Tony Groutsis) provides ongoing insight, offbeat humor, and enduring friendship.

-Bell's first full-length graphic memoir, Everything is Flammable, was released in April 2017 with publisher Uncivilized Books.
-Everything is Flammable was chosen as one of the best graphic novels of 2017 by Entertainment Weekly, a finalist for the 2017 Los Angeles Times Book Prize as Best Graphic Novel/Comic, and nominated for a Broken Frontier Award for Best Graphic Non-Fiction.
+Bell's first full-length graphic memoir, Everything is Flammable, was released in April 2017.
+Everything is Flammable was chosen as one of the best graphic novels of 2017 by Entertainment Weekly, was a finalist for the 2017 Los Angeles Times Book Prize for Graphic Novel/Comics, and was nominated for a Broken Frontier Award for Best Graphic Non-Fiction.
 The book also received praises from acclaimed writers such as Joyce Carol Oates and Tao Lin.

-Bell has been a writer/artist in residence at several institutions, including Bryn Mawr and Baruch College.
+Bell has been a writer/artist in residence at several institutions, including Bryn Mawr College and Baruch College.
+In 2021, Bell led a five-day workshop on personal stories in comics at CAMP, a residential arts facility in the French Pyrenees.